jjon/Graphing-ChartEx/GScriba_web/OCRclean.md

             print n, "KeyError, line number ", GScriba.index(line), " reads: ", line
 ```

-Then write out a new file with an easy-to-find-by-regex string for each charter in place of the bare Roman Numeral.
+Since we know how many charters there should be, if the value of n does not equal that number, then we know we've got a problem somewhere, and the print statements should help us find it.
+Once we've found, and fixed, all the roman numeral charter headings, then we can write out a new file with an easy-to-find-by-regex string, a 'slug,' for each charter in place of the bare roman numeral.
 Comment out the `for` loop above, and replace it with this one:

 ```python
 for line in GScriba: